 Here are the most essential pieces of information we will need:

 1. Send us at least 4 high quality photos; one photo of the entire clump (showing the bamboo plant from top to bottom), one close up photo of a node where branches develop, one close up photo of a shoot (if available), and finally one photo of the culms.

 2. Provide the location where the bamboo grows (country, state), and as much information as possible about elevation, climate conditions, average temperatures and rainfall, etc.

 3. If possible, measure the average diameter of the stems at breast height and the estimated height of the culms.

-Please share your photos and description in the comment box below.
+Please send your photos and description directly to our email.
 (Again, high quality pictures will only facilitate the identification!)